gotlougit/arti-sample-projects/crates/obfs4-checker/README.md

 This has the same output structure as the `/bridge-state` endpoint.

+To add additional bridges for testing, call `/add-bridges`.
+It is a POST endpoint which takes the bridge list in the same manner as `/bridge-state`, and only returns a status code indicating success or failure.
+From there on, poll `/updates` as usual to get connection info.

 ### Usage Disclaimers

 Note that `/updates` often may return an empty list, but that is because at that point